YWCA is the oldest and largest multicultural women’s organization in the world.

 We are a social justice organization that combines programming and advocacy in order to generate individual and institutional change for women.

-YWCA Evanston/North Shore is led by an all-women board of directors and a diverse and talented senior staff.
+YWCA Evanston/North Shore is led by a diverse board of directors and a talented senior staff.